-Certified Self Containment is maintaining and certifying your motor caravan in accordance with the New Zealand Standard for Self Containment of Motor Caravans and Caravans, NZS 5465:2001.
+Certified Self Containment is maintaining and certifying your Motor Caravan or Caravan in accordance with the New Zealand Standard for Self Containment of Motor Caravans and Caravans, NZS 5465:2001.

-The creation of the Standard was spearheaded by the NZMCA to provide a solution to the increasing problems associated with the use of motor caravans and the disposal of waste.
-The NZMCA encourages all motor home and caravan owners to make their vehicles self contained, and help protect the environment and public health from indiscriminate waste disposal.
+The creation of the Standard was spearheaded by the NZMCA to provide a solution to the increasing problems associated with the use of Motor Caravans or Caravans and the disposal of waste.
+The NZMCA encourages all Motor Caravan or Caravan owners (which includes and is not limited to 5th Wheelers, Caravans, Campervans, Motorhomes, RVs & Buses), to make their Motor Caravan or Caravan self contained, and help protect the environment and public health from indiscriminate waste disposal.

 Why Should I Certify My Vehicle?

-A self containment certificate provides local authorities and communities with a way to recognise that a vehicle poses minimal risk to the environment and public health.
-That way they are able to accommodate motor caravans at reserves and other areas where there are limited or no external facilities.
+A self containment certificate provides local authorities and communities with a way to recognise that a Motor Caravan or Caravan poses minimal risk to the environment and public health.
+That way they are able to accommodate Motor Caravans or Caravans at reserves and other areas where there are limited or no external facilities.

-Without self containment, the environmental and public health problems caused by motor caravans will become unacceptable, and will result in councils and government placing increasing restrictions on the use of motor caravans.
+Without self containment, the environmental and public health problems caused by Motor Caravans or Caravans will become unacceptable, and will result in councils and government placing increasing restrictions on the use of Motor Caravans or Caravans.

 How Do I Certify My Vehicle?

-Path to Certification: You should first check that your vehicle meets the minimum requirements of the NZ Standard by either refering to our summary or purchasing a full copy of the Standard NZS 5465:2001 from Standards New Zealand (keyword 5465:2001)
+You should first check that your Motor Caravan or Caravan meets the minimum requirements of the NZ Standard by either referring to our Self Containment Summary, speaking to a Self Containment Officer/National Office Staff or purchasing a full copy of the Standard NZS 5465:2001 from Standards New Zealand (keyword 5465:2001)